MishaZakharchanka/maestrowf-entk/README.md

 `--entk` or `--entk_store_workflow`
 The first will run your study and the latter will do the same but additionally output a JSON file with the information that is being passed from Meastro to Radical.

-Running an example from the repository
+Running an example from the repository:

 ``` bash
     maestro run --entk maestrowf-entk/input_examples/local_study.yaml